AshankDsouza/SER516-Team-Kansas/README.md

 ## Taiga API Integration
 This project is a Java application for interacting with the Taiga API to perform various task and calculating metrics.
 ## Setting up the application
+### 0) Install dependencies
+Install the following on your system: java maven

 ### 1) Clone the repository